 A settlement with respect to shares acquired pursuant to a final Share purchase offer shall take place in accordance with the rules governing the final share purchase Prospectus.
 The final share purchase Prospectus shall be compliant with the provisions of the statutory law.
-The final share purchase offer can only be made following review of the offer Prospectus by the Latvian Financial and Capital Market Commission and grant of permission to proceed with the offer.
+The final share purchase offer can only be made following review of the offer Prospectus by the Bank of Latvia and grant of permission to proceed with the offer.

-The Latvian Financial and Capital Market Commission monitors and ensures compliance of the final share purchase, and settlement of the purchase, in accordance with the provisions of the Latvian Financial and Capital Market Commission.
+The Bank of Latvia monitors and ensures compliance of the final share purchase, and settlement of the purchase, in accordance with the provisions of the Bank of Latvia.

-The provisions relevant to mandatory bids, sell out and squeeze-out offers are established, primarily, under the Latvian Financial Instruments Market Law and Group of Companies Law.
+The provisions relevant to mandatory bids, sell out and squeeze-out offers are established, primarily, under the Latvian Share Buyback Law, the Latvian Financial Instruments Market Law and Latvian Group of Companies Law.